Fitness to practise

 Health screening and immunisation is carried out by our occupational health service.
 Students who know or believe they might have been at risk of serious viral infections such as Hepatitis B or C or HIV should inform the occupational health service.

 If the student is found to be a carrier of Hepatitis C or B virus or other chronic virus infection such as HIV, arrangements may be made for them to continue the programme without having to undertake exposure-prone procedures depending on the nature of the infection.
 Additional checks are carried out on entry for tuberculosis, rubella and chicken pox, and offers are made subject to satisfactory screening.

 Students with mental health or behavioural difficulties

-We ask you to inform our occupational health service if you have been or are being treated for mental illness, if you have been diagnosed as having a personality disorder or if you have deliberately harmed yourself.
-We also ask you to tell them if you are addicted to drugs, including alcohol.
+We ask you to inform us if you have been or are being treated for mental illness, if you have been diagnosed as having a personality disorder or if you have deliberately harmed yourself.
+We also ask you to tell us if you are addicted to drugs, including alcohol.
 This is so that the appropriate evaluation of your current fitness to practise can be completed.

 Criminal offences and other related matters

 Section 5 of the UCAS form asks for declaration of criminal convictions.
 For Medicine, a positive answer should be given for this section if an applicant has a history of cautions, reprimands or police warnings.
 The fact that an individual has received one in the past would not necessarily preclude them from being made an offer.
 This would depend upon the nature of the offence and when it occurred.